jbayer/scm-buildpack/README.md

 #0   running   2014-02-03 11:52:55 AM   0.0%   68.5M of 512M   51.9M of 1G
 ```

 Notice that if you push the app again that this time it will fetch changes instead of cloning the repo again.
-In the future, `git clone URL --depth 1` will be considered as either an option or the default behavior.
-This needs exploration.

 ## Issues and Roadmap

 * support authentication in a way that doesn't put credentials in log output
 * do not require SCM_URL env variable if the .gitbuildpack file has information
 * support other remote transports like FTP/SCP
+* investigate `git clone URL --depth 1` as either an option or the default behavior